Verizon Phones and Plans for Seniors in 2026

 Verizon Wireless Plans for Seniors

 Verizon offers a wireless plan designed specifically for seniors: the Verizon 55+ plan.
-This plan gives you unlimited talk and text, 4G data, and it starts at $42 per month per line when you sign up for two lines.
-One line will cost $62 per month.
+This plan gives you unlimited talk and text, 5G data, and it starts at $45 per month per line.
+Two lines will cost $80 per month.
 Considering that this plan also includes service to Mexico and Canada and unlimited mobile hotspot usage, this is a great deal.
 Unfortunately, it’s currently available only to residents of Florida who are 55 or older.

 However, if you don’t think you’ll use much data, we’d point you toward Verizon’s prepaid plans, which sometimes include limited data or no data at all.
-If you’re OK with just talk and text, you can save a ton of money with the $35 a month plan, but there are also options ranging from $45 to $70 a month for one line, or $34 to $50 per line a month for two lines.
+If you’re OK with just talk and text, you can save a ton of money with the $35 a month plan, but there are also options ranging from $50 to $60 a month (with autopay).
 But note that with the prepaid lines, you won’t have access to 5G Ultra Wideband, just 5G and 4G LTE.

 Pro Tip: To learn more about ways to save with Verizon, be sure to check out our guide to senior phone discounts.